bcss/RentACar-Contract/docs/TECHNICAL_DOCUMENTATION.md

 ### High-Level Overview

-RCCMS follows a modern full-stack architecture with clear separation of concerns:
+KarāraOS follows a modern full-stack architecture with clear separation of concerns:

 ```
 ┌─────────────────┐